daneli1/SublimePreviewAndPrint/README.md

  - Formatting of markdown documents: Pandoc with latex, context or wkhtmltopdf.
 A temporary copy of your document will be converted to pdf.

-Which viwer program - okular, evince, xpdf, acroread - should you use for page preview?
+Which viewer program - okular, evince, xpdf, acroread - should you use for page preview?
 The simplest answer is okular, since it can work with all the (temporary) formats PreviewAndPrint creates: text, postscript, pdf.
 A more detailed answer is: If you have not enabled formatting, then you need a viewer that can display raw text: okular.
 If you have enabled formatting of text documents or highlighted code